101companies/101docs/worker/modules/testAllExplorerEntities.md

 # DESCRIPTION

-Upon running this module it will recursively access all pages of 101explorer and analyse them for errors.
+Upon running this module it will recursively scan across all pages of 101explorer and analyse them for errors.
-A machine readable JSON listing of all encountered errors along with descriptions will be created at `${worker101dir}/modules/testAllExplorerEntities/results.json`.
+A machine readable JSON listing of all encountered errors along with descriptions will be created at `${worker101dir}/modules/testAllExplorerEntities/report.json`.
-Afterwards this data will be rendered to a human readable and nicely formatted HTML document at `{views101dir}/testAllExplorerEntities.html`.
+Afterwards this data will be rendered to a human readable and nicely formatted HTML document at `${views101dir}/testAllExplorerEntities.html`.

 This test module will access the explorer root site with URL `/`.
 It will then access all pages that this site links to.